AdobeDocs/campaign.en/help/v8/dev/general-architecture.md

 It also handles periodically executed technical workflows, including:

-* **Tracking**: Recovering and consolidating tracking logs.
+* Tracking: Recovering and consolidating tracking logs.
 It enables you retrieve the logs from the redirection server and create the aggregate indicators used by the reporting module.
-* **Cleanup**: Database cleaning.
+* Cleanup: Database cleaning.
 Used to purge old records and avoid the database growing exponentially.
-* **Billing**: Automatic sending of an activity report for the platform (database size, number of marketing actions, etc.).
+* Billing: Automatic sending of an activity report for the platform (database size, number of marketing actions, etc.).

 **Delivery Server** (nlserver mta)

 Adobe Campaign has native email broadcast functionality.
 This process functions as an SMTP mail transfer agent (MTA).
 It performs "one-to-one" personalization of messages and handles their physical delivery.
-It runs using delivery jobs and handles automatic retries.
+It functions using delivery jobs and handles automatic retries.
 In addition, when tracking is enabled, it automatically replaces the URLs so that they point to the redirection server.

 This process can handle the customization and automatic sending to a third-party router for SMS, fax and direct mail.